 Just be sure to feed your dog fresh or unsweetened frozen strawberries, rather than strawberries that have been dusted with sugar or packed in syrup.
 Too much sugar isn’t good for a dog’s health, and can lead to diabetes and other health issues down the line.

-Fruitables also makes a popular low-calorie treat for dogs that contains strawberries.
+You can also buy professionally-made dog treats with strawberries.
+For example, Fruitables makes a great low-calorie treat for dogs that contains strawberries.

 For More Information